-This session highlights the importance of constructive struggle in a classroom environment that supports a student's mathematical process of making sense of problems and persevering in solving them.
+This session highlights the importance of constructive struggle in a classroom environment that supports students' mathematical practice of making sense of problems and persevering in solving them.
 Participants solve a problem, communicate orally about their solutions, and record and organize their thinking.
 In processing this experience, participants discuss important ideas about the role that constructive struggle plays in developing problem-solving skills in students.